RedTurtle/fa.bootstrap/README.txt

 .. _`js.bootstrap`: https://github.com/RedTurtle/js.bootstrap

-It's right now in early development stage so you should now what you are doing.
+It's right now in early development stage so you should know what you are doing.
 However most of the `pyramid_formalchemy`_ views/functionalites should be properly wrap with `js.bootstrap`_.